YuzhuoMa97/SPAGxECCT/README.md

 ```

-**Additionally, the example codes in the R package SPAGxECCT can also be used to replicate the results of simulations.**
+**Additionally, the example codes in the R package SPAGxECCT can also be used to replicate the results of simulations.** Please check https://yuzhuoma97.github.io/RetroSPAgwas.github.io/docs/approach_GxE.html for more details.

 #